Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 When it finally came time to assemble the table, oh boy, was I in for a whirlwind.
 I laid the pieces out, feeling so proud of my work.
 But when I started clamping everything together, I could feel the weight of my inexperience.
 The gaps between the pieces were larger than I anticipated.
 I panicked again; I thought, “Is this what happens when you’re a rookie?”

 I tried patching the gaps with wood filler, thinking about how to hide my mistakes.
 But when it dried, the color didn’t quite match.
-Cue another round of laughter mixed with a hint of .
+Cue another round of laughter mixed with a hint of frustration.
 The more I tried to fix it, the more it felt like I was painting a masterpiece with a blindfold on.

 The Big Finish